Ex parte Crow Dog: Murder of Spotted Tail

 On August 5, 1881, Crow Dog shot and killed Spotted Tail, (Note: Spotted Tail's Lakota name was Siŋté Glešká.) who was the uncle of Oglala Lakota war leader Crazy Horse.
+The murder, as described in the Weekly Calistogian twelve days after it had occurred, was as follows: Spotted Tail was leaving the Council Lodge when Crow Dog was spotted approaching him in a wagon.
+Crow Dog exited his wagon and knelt down, prompting Spotted Tail to ride up beside him on his horse.
+At this point Crow Dog shot him through his left breast, got in his wagon, and swiftly left the scene of the crime for his camp nine miles away.

 Spotted Tail had not been selected as a chief by the tribe, but instead had been appointed by General George Crook in 1876, which hurt him in the view of many of the tribe.
 He was viewed as an accommodationist and the Bureau of Indian Affairs (BIA) referred to him as the "great peace chief."
 He also supervised the tribal police of about 300 men.
-In contrast, Crow Dog was a traditionalist and although he had been a captain in the tribal police, he was fired by Spotted Tail sometime after a July 4, 1881, confrontation during which Crow Dog pointed a rifle at Spotted Tail.
+In contrast, Crow Dog was a traditionalist, and although he had been a captain in the tribal police, he was fired by Spotted Tail sometime after a July 4, 1881, confrontation during which Crow Dog pointed a rifle at Spotted Tail.

 On August 5, tensions further escalated at a tribal meeting where a number of tribal members criticized Spotted Tail for taking Light-in-the-Lodge, the wife of Medicine Bear, a crippled man, into his household as his second wife.
 It was believed that the killing occurred that day as the result of Crow Dog and Spotted Tail meeting, both armed, and mistaking the other man's intentions.
 In another version of the story, Crow Dog was appointed by the tribal council to head the tribal police, which undermined the authority of Spotted Tail.
 Crow Dog discovered that Spotted Tail was taking money from ranchers for "grazing rights" and he denounced him for it, while Spotted Tail defended the practice.
 A later conflict with the Indian agent forced the tribal police to disband, and Crow Dog lost his position.
 This version makes no mention of another man's wife being the reason for the killing, and states that Crow Dog ambushed Spotted Tail to gain power in the tribe.
 There is no consensus among historians as to which events happened as described.

 In either case, the matter was settled within the tribe, following longstanding tribal custom, by Crow Dog making a restitution payment of $600, (Note: Some sources state the amount was $50.) eight horses, and one blanket to Spotted Tail's family.